tauri-apps/tauri/docs/usage/guides/webdriver/example/selenium.md

 <Alert title="Example Application" type="info" icon="info-alt">

-This [WebdriverIO] guide expects you to have already gone through the [example Application setup] in order to follow step-by-step.
+This [Selenium] guide expects you to have already gone through the [example Application setup] in order to follow step-by-step.
 The general information may still be useful otherwise.
 </Alert>